Billy-Spearman-WCCI/RaceCarExtension/README.md

       them in `/src/main/resources/static` (or subdirectories thereof).
       So `/src/main/resources/static/images/smiley.jpg` would be delivered to `http://localhost:8080/images/smiley.jpg` without any coding.
+    * Remember: the exact pathComponent in the `GetMapping("/styles/{styleNum}.css")` must match the exact name of the parameter marked with @PathVariable.
     * `@Controller` -- An annotation for linking endpoints (e.g. `/fancyHello`) to templated web pages (e.g, in `src/main/resources/templates`).
 The templates are using a library called Thymeleaf and has special tags like `th:each` which can iterate lists, etc.